runrig-coop/hedgerows/index.md

 loose orbit between the scattered tables, occasionally leaning in to pick up the main thread of one conversation or another.
-Two days earlier we had all converged on the Omega Center in Rhinebeck, NY for the second ever large-scale Gathering for Open Agricultural Technology — GOAT 2022, for short.
+Two days earlier we had all converged on the Omega Center in Rhinebeck, NY for the second ever large-scale Gathering for Open Agricultural Technology, or GOAT 2022 for short.

 [^unconf]: In short, an
     [unconference](https://web.archive.org/web/20191208123152/http://unconference.net/unconferencing-how-to-prepare-to-attend-an-unconference/)